-- To build a trajectory, you need to analyse different pathways to achieve your target.
-Pathways are based on different assumptions, such as the different timing and selection of the reduction measures. - To assess if the pathways are credible, it is essential to - quantify your emissions and reduction objectives in as detailed a way as possible and - make sure the selected measures are technically feasible and affordable. - Based on this analysis, the trajectory is selected to be in accordance with the objectives and goals of the airport as well as its surrounding environment.
+- To build a trajectory, it is essential to analyse different pathways to achieve the target.
+Pathways are based on different assumptions, such as the different timing and selection of the reduction measures. - To assess if the pathways are credible, it is essential to: - Quantify the emissions and reduction objectives in as detailed a way as possible and, - Make sure the selected measures are technically feasible and affordable. - Based on this analysis, the trajectory is selected to be in accordance with the objectives and goals of the airport as well as the prevailing conditions.

-How to deal with uncertainties?
+How to address uncertainties?

-- As the Net Zero Carbon target is a long-term goal, airports need to deal with uncertainties.
+- As the Net Zero Carbon target is a long-term goal, airports need to address uncertainties.
 However, it is possible to manage these uncertainties by:

-- · specifying what assumptions your roadmap relies upon;
+- Specifying what assumptions the roadmap relies upon;

-- creating interim target(s);
+- Creating interim target(s);

-- implementing a governance board, and
+- · Establishing a governance board and,

-- closely monitoring progress.
+- · Closely monitoring progress.